bmccaw/Word-Guess-Game/README.md

 - If there are not more empty spaces, win counter increases by 1
 - If 'Guesses remaining' reaches zero, loss counter increases by 1
 - Game resets after win or loss
+- Added area to display the last word guessed after win/lose scenario.

 Current Bugs
 =====================
-- currently only on 'space' is populating the HTML instead of spaces equal to the number of letters in the chosen word
+- ~~currently only on 'space' is populating the HTML instead of spaces equal to the number of letters in the chosen word~~ Solved!